What is Inventory Turnover Ratio?

 Where average inventory = (Opening Stock + Closing Stock)/2

 Let’s understand the components of the ratio of inventory turnover.

 The cost of goods sold here includes the cost of all the materials, labor costs, and overheads that have occurred to produce the goods or services.
 We may understand that selling and distribution costs and finance costs are not made part of it.

 For the purpose of this ratio, we take an average of opening and closing inventory.
 Why?
 We know that inventory is a moving asset and not a fixed asset.
-Therefore, the levels of inventory keep changing with each transaction whether it is a sale or purchase, inventory moved to waste, etc. With the advent of sophisticated inventory management software, it is possible to find out real weighted average inventory it had held during a year.
+Therefore, the levels of inventory keep changing with each transaction; whether it is a sale or purchase, inventory moved to waste, etc. With the advent of sophisticated inventory management software, it is possible to find out the real weighted average inventory it had held during a year.